TikTok has cracked the code of how these digital natives prefer to communicate, and more than that, it’s changing the media landscape at large.

 And these videos can get massive reach.
 When singer-songwriter Walker Hayes and his daughter created a short dance to his song, “Fancy Like” (that mentions Applebees in the hook), it went viral.
 The restaurant was quick to partner with Hayes to create an advertisement showcasing different TikTok users’ dance moves to Walker Hayes’ new hit.
 Following the ad campaign, Applebee’s reported a 102% increase in quarterly sales.

 This kind of video collaboration bridges connections between different accounts and the TikTok community at large.
 And that’s what TikTok is really about.
 Great content that creates a community for everyone.

-This is a concept brands can capitalize on, becoming content juggernauts powered by an army of brand advocates who create content on their behalf.
-It’s as easy as one video that millions can customize.
+This is a concept brands can capitalise on, becoming content juggernauts powered by an army of brand advocates who create content on their behalf.
+It’s as easy as one video that millions can customise.

 What would a discussion of any social platform be without talking about the acme of all social media content and campaigns — to “go viral” and saturate the online world?

 It’s a goal for many savvy digital marketers, and TikTok has captured the viral prize again and again.